-Exceptions to this rule include people who have defaulted on their mortgage for more than six months, or whose home’s value has decreased by more than 20% since the last appraisal.
-In these cases, the bank may be willing to let you sell with a lower balance owed on your mortgage.
+Exceptions to this rule include people who have defaulted on their mortgage for more than six months, or whose property’s value has decreased by more than 20% since the last appraisal.
+In these circumstances, the bank may be willing to let you sell with a lower balance owed on your mortgage.

 How to avoid negative equity?